Fossil Group (NASDAQ:FOSL) Issues Q2 2021 Earnings Guidance

 Fossil Group (NASDAQ:FOSL) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $388.51 million-$401.46 million.

-Separately, TheStreet lowered shares of Fossil Group from a c- rating to a d+ rating in a research note on Tuesday, March 23rd.
+Separately, TheStreet downgraded Fossil Group from a c- rating to a d+ rating in a report on Tuesday, March 23rd.

-In other Fossil Group news, EVP Gregory A. Mckelvey sold 75,000 shares of the company’s stock in a transaction dated Monday, March 15th.
-The shares were sold at an average price of $14.17, for a total value of $1,062,750.00.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Steve Andrew Evans sold 50,602 shares of the company’s stock in a transaction dated Wednesday, March 17th.
-The shares were sold at an average price of $14.03, for a total transaction of $709,946.06.
+In other news, EVP Gregory A. Mckelvey sold 75,000 shares of Fossil Group stock in a transaction on Monday, March 15th.
+The stock was sold at an average price of $14.17, for a total value of $1,062,750.00.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, EVP Steve Andrew Evans sold 50,602 shares of Fossil Group stock in a transaction on Wednesday, March 17th.
+The shares were sold at an average price of $14.03, for a total value of $709,946.06.
 The disclosure for this sale can be found here.
-8.00% of the stock is owned by corporate insiders.
+Company insiders own 8.00% of the company’s stock.

 About Fossil Group